 This changed in college, when Thomas enrolled at Morgan State University as one of only two women in her class to major in physics.
 She was an excellent student, and soon she had acquired the knowledge of mathematics that led her to a position as a mathematical/data analyst for NASA.

 Thomas was intrigued, and wondered how such an image could be transmitted like other images were at the time.
-She began experimenting in 1977, setting up equipment to observe the relationship between an object and its real image relative to the positions of concave mirrors.
+She began experimenting in 1976, setting up equipment to observe the relationship between an object and its real image relative to the positions from concave mirrors.
 She thought that if it were possible to present and transmit these types of realistic, three-dimensional images, great improvements could be made in video, and even television, in the future.

 In 1980, she received a patent for her illusion transmitter, which uses a concave mirror on the transmitting end as well as on the receiving end to produce optical illusion images.
 NASA uses the technology today, and scientists are currently working on ways to incorporate it into tools for surgeons to look inside the human body, and possibly for television sets and video screens one day.

 Thomas continued to work for NASA until her retirement in 1995, serving in such positions as Space Physics Analysis Network (SPAN) project manager and most recently associate chief of the Space Science Data Operations Office.